SDA-SE/sda-dropwizard-commons/sda-commons-server-key-mgmt/README.md

 This allows to define keys and mappings at deployment time and not at development time.
 So the actual keys can be adjusted according to the deployment scenario.

+The bundle also provides the annotation `@PlatformKey("<keyName>")` to mark a String attribute to contain a valid key value.

 When defining keys at runtime, it might happen that keys used in business logic do not exist at runtime.
 This problem is not solved by the bundle.
 It must be considered as part of the key definition process.